Confidence with Compassion: Building Dignity

 Confidence with compassion is a key trait of a Buddhist practitioner.
-We often lack self-confidence and may blame external situations, such as public speaking or relationships.
-However, Phakchok Rinpoche says that if we really examine ourselves, we need to know how to develop stable confidence.
+These days we often lack self-confidence and may blame external situations, such as public speaking or relationships.
+However, Phakchok Rinpoche says that if we really examine ourselves, we can learn how to develop stable confidence.
 The good news is that as practitioners we can easily train in developing confidence, also known as dignity.
 He notes that every single Buddhist practice, especially on the Vajrayāna path, is designed to empower us with dignity.

 Simple Buddhist Practice of Building Confidence